Logical Characterizations of GNNs with Mean Aggregation: Non-Uniform Setting

-For the GNN translation, we choose a suitable enumeration $\varphi_1,\dots,\varphi_L$ of the subformulas of $\varphi$ and design the GNN to compute the truth value (that is, 0 or 1) of each subformula $\varphi_i$ at every vertex~$v$ and store it in the $i$-th component of the feature vector for $v$.
-The only interesting case are subformulas of the form $\markDiamond^{>t}\varphi_i$.
-If such a diamond is violated at a node $v$ in a graph $G$ with at most $n$ vertices, then at most a fraction of $t'$ successors of $v$ can satisfy $\varphi_i$.
-If it is satisfied, then at least a fraction of $t''$ successors of $v$ must satisfy $\varphi_i$ where $t''$ is defined like $t'$ except that $\max$ is now $\min$ and `$<$' is `$>$'.
+successors of $v$ must satisfy $\varphi_i$.
+Note that $t'$ is the smallest rational number that is larger than $t$ and can occur as a fraction in a graph where every vertex has at most $n$ successors.
+If $\markDiamond^{>t}\varphi_i$ is violated, then at most a fraction of $t''$ successors of $v$ can satisfy $\varphi_i$ where $t''$ is defined like $t'$ except that $\min$ is now $\max$ and `$>$' is~`$\leq$'.
 The gap between these fractions is at least $\frac{1}{n^2}$ and can be amplified using the matrix $A$ from simple combination functions, which through the bias vector allows us to compute the desired truth value. \begin{restatable}{theorem}{lemmarmltognntranslationnonuniformrelu} $\RML\subseteq \simpleGNN$ in the non-uniform setting.
 This holds for truncated ReLU and ReLU activation. \end{restatable} We next strengthen Theorem~\ref{lemma: rml-to-gnn-translation-nonuniform} to all continuous non-polynomial activation functions.
 This is based on universal approximation theorems from machine learning \cite{Pinkus1999}.
 Intuitively, approximation suffices because the constant bound on the size of graphs imposed in the non-uniform setting ensures that a \ac{gnn} can generate only a constant number of different feature vectors, across all input graphs, and we are good as long as we can distinguish these.
-A variation of the proof also works for sum aggregation, delivering the ``$\supseteq$''-inclusion in Point~3 of Theorem~\ref{thm:nonuniformsummary}.
-Note that the same was proved in \cite{Barcelo2020} in the uniform setting, but only for truncated ReLU activation. \begin{restatable}{theorem}{lemmarmltognntranslationnonuniform} In the non-uniform setting and for all continuous non-polynomial activation functions: \begin{enumerate}
+A variation of the proof also works for sum aggregation, delivering the second inclusion in Point~2 of Theorem~\ref{thm:nonuniformsummary}. \begin{restatable}{theorem}{lemmarmltognntranslationnonuniform} In the non-uniform setting and for all continuous non-polynomial activation functions: \begin{enumerate}

 \item $\RML\subseteq \simpleGNN$;

 \item $\GML\subseteq \simple{\sumGNN}$.